jrandeniya/jrcrypt/README.md

 # JRCrypt

-Simple app to visualize your current crypto-AUD.
+Simple app to visualize your current crypto-AUD position.

 The following APIs are used to retrieved current exchange rates for various coins:
 * BTCMarkets (https://github.com/BTCMarkets/API).